-Categories On Track In-Effective Meet 7-12 x's a Meet at least 7 x's a year with well Meetings get cancelled. year planned agenda/ purpose for mtg.
-Purpose Everyone in the group knows and has ownership in setting the purpose for each meeting.
+Categories On Track Ineffective Frequency Group meets monthly (at least 7 times a year) with well-planned agenda/purpose for meeting.
+Meetings get cancelled Purpose Everyone in the group knows and has ownership in setting the purpose for each meeting.
 Purpose is well defined.
-(All understand the purpose for RG's in general as well.)
-Meeting simply to meet minimum requirements.
-Preparation for Meeting & Sharing of Roles Agenda is set ahead of time with input from all members to establish topic/ theme.
-Each member knows his/her responsibility to prepare for each meeting and prepares materials to share at each meeting, etc. Agenda is not set before meeting, members are not sure what they are responsible for sharing/ bringing at each meeting, topic/ theme for meeting is Members all take a role.
+(All understand the purpose for regional learning groups in general as well.)
+Meeting simply to meet minimum requirements Preparation for Meeting & Sharing of Roles Agenda is set ahead of time with input from all members to establish topics/theme.
+Each member knows his/her responsibility to prepare for a given meeting and prepares materials to share at the meeting.
+Members all take a role.
 Roles are rotated periodically to ensure equal participation and variety of viewpoints, thoughts, and structures.
-These roles are chosen before each meeting so all can prepare accordingly. not set ahead of time, members run out of time to prepare anything ahead, etc. One member leads the group, sets agenda, records minutes, etc. Use of Time & 20% of meeting is spent on team building (all members intentionally share information about themselves, and when possible, this personal information More than 20% of meeting time is spent on casual conversation.
-Some members share information Equal Participation sharing is connected to the learning topics/themes of the meeting).
-All members play an active and equal role in each part of the meeting (sharing, about themselves during casual conversation.
-One person uses more than 20% of the time reporting out on discussing, presenting, engaging in the learning, reflection, feedback, etc.).
+These roles are chosen before each meeting so all can prepare accordingly.
+Agenda is not set before meeting, members are not sure what they are responsible for sharing/bringing at each meeting, topic/theme for meeting is not set ahead of time, members run out of time to prepare anything ahead, etc. One member leads the group, sets agenda, records minutes, etc. Use of Time & Equal Participation 20% of meeting is spent on team building (all members intentionally share information about themselves, and when possible, this personal information sharing is connected to the learning topics/themes of the meeting).
+All members play an active and equal role in each part of the meeting (sharing, discussing, presenting, engaging in the learning, reflection, feedback, etc.).
 Members monitor equal participation and help to adjust accordingly to ensure equal participation by all members.
 Members use a "parking lot" for miscellaneous items that arise.
-Members adhere to time limits set for each agenda item (put items on next agendas if more time is needed). personal progress.
+Members adhere to time limits set for each agenda item (put items on next agendas if more time is needed).
+More than 20% of meeting time is spent on casual conversation.
+Some members share information about themselves during casual conversation.
+One person uses more than 20% of the time reporting on personal progress.
 Agenda items get ignored because conversations continue at length, etc. A few members dominate the discussion/sharing time.
 A few members prepare/share while others simply listen.
-Shared Learning/ Positive Interdependence All members actively engage to construct new learning during every meeting, both from information shared by other members and from information shared personally.
-Scholarly readings are shared and discussed to enhance all members' Members report on tasks completed.
+Shared Learning/Positive Interdependence All members actively engage to construct new learning during every meeting, both from information shared by other members and from information shared personally.
+Scholarly readings are shared and discussed to enhance all members' knowledge bases/competencies.
+All members explain and dialogue about their thoughts to bring new understandings, etc. Members reflect on what they have gained to take Members report on tasks completed.
 Members simply listen politely to member progress reports.
-Members share own
+Members share own progress and get feedback.
+Members do not internalize or make connections between what is being shared and own work/learning.
+Cont'd